ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

     Geometry -> Editor -> Adaptive Templates tab in Ansys Motor-CAD 2024 R1

+To set an adaptive geometry for a Motor-CAD file, a script must be loaded in to the Adaptive Templates tab and run.
+Adaptive Templates Python scripts can also be executed externally, but unless the script is loaded in to the Adaptive Templates tab in Motor-CAD, the geometry will only be defined temporarily.

 Adaptive Templates Scripts require PyMotorCAD to be imported.
 This Python package provides access to Motor-CAD.